-Acting Technique II (Show Production II) (05053G1002) Fee Required Prerequisite: Approval of Ms. Lemmons
+Acting Technique II (Show Production II) (05053G1002) credit Fee Required Prerequisite: Teacher Approval

 This advanced production driven course will consist of working on all the elements that go into producing our shows for the year.
 Students will be working on blocking, choreography, lighting, sound, costumes, props, sets, fly system, publicity, stage management, and stage hands.
 All students will be expected to serve as a performer or tech crew member for all HTHS theatre productions.